jmiller656/DiscoGAN-Tensorflow/README.md

 Currently the data utils file works on domains from the celeba dataset

 ## Remarks
-As it currently stands, much of the configuration has to be done inside the `model.py` file.
-I will soon be making it take command line arguments, download datasets automatically, etc.
+As it currently stands, I have refactored much of the model and extracted it to `discoGAN.py`.
+I will soon be making it take command line arguments, download datasets automatically, etc. As mentioned before, there are now some barebones utilities to work with the celeba dataset.